As Sea Levels Rise, Will Drinking Water Supplies Be at Risk?

 In addition to sea level rise, Kreeger cited evidence that salinity levels are boosted by dredging in the river — a project that has recently deepened the shipping channel to allow bigger ships to call at ports like Philadelphia and Wilmington, Delaware.
 “When we deepen the channel, we increase the tidal flushing volume of the estuary, and that potentially brings more saltwater up on the daily tides,” Kreeger said.

-Keeping the salt front at bay should be achievable by the careful management of existing upstream water resources, managers say, but it may become challenging during severe drought when officials are faced with a choice of supplying drinking water or protecting the environment.“Eventually we’re going to hit another drought, and you are not going to hit those [water flow] targets very easily,” Kreeger said.
+Keeping the salt front at bay should be achievable by the careful management of existing upstream water resources, managers say, but it may become challenging during severe drought when officials are faced with a choice of supplying drinking water or protecting the environment.
+“Eventually we’re going to hit another drought, and you are not going to hit those [water flow] targets very easily,” Kreeger said.
 “Holding back water capacity in a reservoir to protect ecological systems is going to be down the priority list for when New York City or Philadelphia needs more water.”

 Carol Collier, a former executive director of the DRBC and now senior adviser on watershed management and policy at the Academy of Natural Sciences at Drexel University, said the advancing salt front on the Delaware is a problem that can only be solved by basin-wide study and coordination that covers impacts on ecology as well as drinking water.